-Both hard and soft skills are required as fundamental requirements for job/career success.
+Both hard and people skills are required as fundamental requirements for job/career success.
 You can not do away with any of them.

 There is a saying in the corporate world; “Hard skills will help you get an entry-level job, soft skills will decide your growth within the corporation.”

-Soft skills are different and distinct from Hard Skills.
-Soft skills are those skills that add more value to the hard skills adorned by an individual.
+Life skills are different and distinct from Hard Skills.
+Life skills are those skills that add more value to the hard skills adorned by an individual.

 So it boils down to those attributes that make a person stand out from the norm.

-Due to the difficulties in teaching and assessing soft skills, we find that people are not conscious of their soft skills while those who are, overstate their competencies.
+Due to the difficulties in teaching and assessing Life skills, we find that people are not conscious of their soft skills while those who are, overstate their competencies.

-It goes without saying, build hard skills and develop soft skills to cement it all in place as the later is a binding agent.
+It goes without saying, build hard skills and develop life skills to cement it all in place as the later is a binding agent.

 Learn how students can overcome exam anxiety and through effective planning and self-motivation.